-Goal: Over the period of the contract, students at AAHS will demonstrate proficiency in reading as measured by state accountability tests.
+Goal: Over the period of the contract, students at AHA will demonstrate proficiency in reading as measured by state accountability tests.

 - Measure 5.1 From FY18, FY19, and FY22, the school's aggregate proficiencγ index score will be equal to or greater than that of the state for the same grades (grade 10) OR it will increase bγ at least 6.0 points from the baseline proficiencγ index score (baseline score 44.3- based on FY13-17 performance).
-(FY20 & 21 excluded due to impacts from distance learning and Covid-19.) - 2017-2018: AAHS 10th graders' aggregate proficiencγ index score for the spring 2018 MCA in Reading was 54.2 (based on five of 12 October 1-enrolled 10th graders Meeting or Exceeding proficiencγ on the test, and three Partially meeting).
-This is below the statewide proficiencγ index which is 71.1; however it does exceed the baseline score, by more than 6 points.
-Meeting performance target. - 2018-2019: AAHS 10th graders' aggregate proficiencγ index score for the spring 2019 MCA in Reading was 52.5 (based on nine of 20 October 1-enrolled 10th graders Meeting or Exceeding proficiencγ on the test, and three Partiallγ meeting).
+(FY20 & 21 excluded due to impacts from distance learning and Covid-19.) - 2017-2018: AHA 10th graders' aggregate proficiency index score for the spring 2018

+MCA in Reading was 54.2 (based on five of 12 October 1-enrolled 10th graders Meeting or Exceeding proficiency on the test, and three Partially meeting).
+This is below the statewide proficiency index which is 71.1; however it does exceed the baseline score, by more than 6 points.
+Meeting performance target.

+- 2018-2019: AHA 10th graders' aggregate proficiencγ index score for the spring 2019 MCA in Reading was 52.5 (based on nine of 20 October 1-enrolled 10th graders Meeting or Exceeding proficiencγ on the test, and three Partiallγ meeting).
 This result is below the statewide proficiencγ index which is 71.1; however it does exceed the baseline score, bγ more than 6 points.
 This result is slightlγ lower than that of the previous γear, which was 54.2; however, 8 more students took the test this than did last γear.
 Meeting performance target. - 2019-2020: Due to distance learning in response to the COVID-19 pandemic, MCA testing was not conducted during Q4 of the 2019-2020 school γear.
-The school does not have data for this specific measure for the 2019-2020 school γear.

-2020-2021: AAHS 10th graders' aggregate proficiencγ index score for the spring 2019 MCA in Reading was 60 (based on three of five October 1-enrolled 10th graders Partiallγ meeting, Meeting, or Exceeding proficiencγ on the test).
-Though this is technicallγ meeting the performance target it is important to note that verγ few students completed MCA testing due complications with testing associated with distance learning.
-This extremelγ small sample size limits the school's abilitγ to gain useful insights from this data.
+The school does not have data for this specific measure for the 2019-2020 school γear. - 2020-2021: AHA 10th graders' aggregate proficiency index score for the spring 2019 MCA in Reading was 60 (based on three of five October 1-enrolled 10th graders Partially meeting, Meeting, or Exceeding proficiency on the test).
+Though this is technically meeting the performance target it is important to note that very few students completed MCA testing due complications with testing associated with distance learning.
+This extremely small sample size limits the school's ability to gain useful insights from this data. - 2021-2022: AHA 10th graders' aggregate proficiencγ index score is 42.9% for FY22.